 Pediatric Advanced Life Support, also known as PALS, will be required for all nurses who are working in the pediatric intensive care units.
 These courses will be structurally similar to the ACLS courses mentioned above but will specifically focus on how to treat children and infants.
 Additional topics such as shock treatment, arrhythmias, and accelerated interventions will all be addressed as well.

 Each of these certifications - ACLS, PALS, and BLS - will need to be renewed every two years.
-Bundling multiple of the certifications together can help you potentially save money.
+Bundling multiple certifications together can help you potentially save money.

 Can PALS and ACLS Certifications be Obtained Online?